mjlollar/general_analysis/README.md

 NOTE: Scripts here that work with sync files tend to be memory hogs, exceedingly so if read depth settings are low.
+See the sync_analysis_sandbox repository for tips to run these scripts in chunked syncs to greatly lessen memory requirements.